About the TSA

 We are committed to the betterment of our city and have played an important advocacy role throughout Toronto’s history.
 We do this through a wide range of programs which foster welcoming and inclusive forums for debate and the exchange of ideas, stimulating critical thinking about the design and building issues of our time.

-Our public programming is complemented by initiatives supporting the personal growth and professional development of close to 1900 TSA members.
+Our public programming is complemented by initiatives supporting the personal growth and professional development of more than 2400 TSA members.
 Membership is open to everyone and welcomes design professionals, students and the general public.

 The TSA is a Society of the Ontario Association of Architects (OAA), which is the licensing and regulatory body that governs the practice of architecture in Ontario.